arunjith-official/FreecodeCampCources/cources/javascript-algorithms-and-data-structures/gradebook-app/README.md

-#Gradebook app with js
+# Gradebook app with javaScript

-for making javascript less confusing with practice
+For making javascript less confusing with practice